hvpham-yorku/project-quick-quacker-coding/README.md

 # Quacker

-Quacker is a web-based Tamagotchi game for young adults to do spend time between school, work , and etc. Quacker is the name of the duck.
+Quacker is a web-based task manager with Tomagatchi elements for young adults to organize tasks on their computer.

 ## Motivation:

-We decided to create a project that is fun for users to use for than a functionality program.
-Users generally sshould be playing the game as a pastime hobby between breaks during work, school, etc.
+The task manager adds a fun spin on a task managing and organization webapp.
+The problem with task managers is that they organize tasks for users to do, but doesn't motivate them to complete tasks.
+Some users end up missing task if they are on a deadline or procastinate, Quacker should fix this by making the tasks apart of a webgame.

 ## Installation: